 Andrew E. Freedman, Senior Writer @FreedmanAE

-Andrew E. Freedman is a staff writer at Tom’s Guide, where he has been reviewing laptops and gaming desktops and keeping up with the latest news in tech and gaming since 2015.
+Andrew E. Freedman is a senior writer at Tom’s Guide, where he has been reviewing laptops and gaming desktops and keeping up with the latest news in tech and gaming since 2015.
 He holds a Master of Science in journalism (digital media) from Columbia University.
 His work has been published in Kotaku, PCMag and Complex, among others.
 When he’s not writing about tech, you can find him playing video games, checking social media and waiting for the next Marvel movie.

 Caitlin McGarry, Senior Writer @Caitlin_McGarry